Sidd-Prabhu/CauseCoders/README.md

-# CauseCoders - BuildBuddy: A Contruction Helper  using WatsonX
+# CauseCoders - BuildBuddy: A Construction Helper using WatsonX

 - [Project summary](#project-summary)
   - [The issue we are hoping to solve](#the-issue-we-are-hoping-to-solve)